11 days, 10 nights

 You'll see the spray first, visible for miles, called Mosi-oa-Tunya – the “smoke that thunders” – by the local people.
 The roar of the cataract follows, as the Zambezi River plunges 350 feet over a basalt cliff into the gorge below.
 View Victoria Falls on rainforest trails, from the famous bridge, or via an exhilarating helicopter or ultralight flight – activities abound in Livingstone, including whitewater rafting, canoeing and sunset cruises.

-These adjacent wildlife reserves in northern Botswana are noted for their shifting landscapes, from riverine to dry pans, woodlands to plains.
+The Linyanti and Savuti region of northern Botswana is noted for its shifting landscapes, from riverine to dry pans, woodlands to plains.
 Perennial water attracts great herds of animals that come to slake their thirst in the dry season.
+The once-flowing Savute Channel, which experiences long, unpredictable intervals of drought, cuts through the reserve.
 Large prides of lion and other predators steal behind, making for exciting wildlife viewing.
-Previously dry for 30 years, the Savuti Channel is once again a hippo-filled stream.
 Elephant, zebra and giraffe are also abundant.

 Days 6-7: Okavango Delta